-Platforms are eating the world – How should European business and society respond?
+Platforms are eating the world.
+How should European business respond?

 Seven of the world’s ten most valuable companies are platform businesses.
 None of them is European.
 60% of the ‘Unicorn’ billion dollar start-ups are platform businesses.
 Only a small proportion were born in Europe.

 Europe’s share of the world’s top 100 public companies is declining in both number and value.

 Why?
 The US and China have adopted - faster and at greater scale - advanced digital business models based on ‘platform thinking’.
 These leverage the full power of software and hyper-connectedness.
 They work in very different ways to traditional business models and outperform them on all measures of growth and value.